molnard/wasabipres2019/README.md

 # BlockChain and transaction graph

 Bitcoin is often described as an anonymous cryptocurrency, but this is incorrect.
 Bitcoin is actually pseudonymous(no p in the beginning).
 The distinction is crucial: under a cryptographic pseudonym, your behavior can still be tracked.
-KYC exchanges collect personal information which is shared with other exchanges, Heuristics and clustering analysis to identify exchanges, mixers, supernodes connect to large swithes and correlate transaction with their originating IPs.

 ## CoinJoin